Pinery bushfire recovery

 Free native seedlings for those affected by the Pinery fires

-A community-supported program is providing free seedlings, tree guards and stakes, to assist fire-affected landholders re-establish the shelterbelts, paddock trees and home gardens they lost in the Pinery fires.
+A community-supported program has provided free seedlings, tree guards and stakes to assist fire-affected landholders re-establish the shelterbelts/windbreaks, paddock trees and home gardens they lost in the Pinery fires.

-Approximately 15,000 seedlings will be distributed to 185 properties in the fire affected area on 5 June to help rebuild the natural landscape.
+Approximately 15,000 seedlings were distributed to 185 properties in the fire affected area on 5 June to help rebuild the natural landscape.
+See descriptions of windbreak plants and paddock tree species.

-This would not be possible without generous donations and time from many organisations.
+This would not have been possible without generous donations and time from many organisations.

 Natural Resources Adelaide and Mount Lofty Ranges and Northern Yorke would like to thank the following organisations for their assistance: The Barossa Council; Light Regional Council; community nurseries such as Barossa Bushgardens, Kersbrook Landcare Nursery and the Gawler Environment and Heritage Association; State Flora; Trees For Life; Conservation Volunteers Australia; Greening Australia and the Para Woodlands Green Army team.